Bed Bug Control

 We take it from there, treating seams and cracks where bed bugs hide, including mattresses, box springs and upholstered furniture.

 After treatment we recommend that you bug-proof your bed with an “encasement system,” kit that can be purchased online.
-Prices start at $170 and include mattress and box spring enclosures and pillow protectors.
 If you have already had bed bugs, the encasement seals them inside to die in a few months.
 It also keeps new ones out permanently.

 Because bed bugs are hitchhikers, your home can be re-infested.
 The good news is that Mountaineer’s products prevent bed bug eggs from hatching and also control adult insects.
 Our service technicians will teach you where to look for minor problems before they turn into major outbreaks.